 3. Have you outgrown your neighborhood?
 The neighborhood you pick for your first home might not be the same neighborhood you want to settle down in for good.
 For example, you may have realized that you’d like to be closer to your job or live in a better school district.
 You may want to move back in the city where you can walk to stores and local restaurants.

 4. Are there reasons why you can’t remodel or add on?
 Sometimes you can create a bigger home by adding a new

 room or building up.
 But if your property isn’t large enough, your municipality doesn’t allow it, or you’re simply not interested in remodeling, then moving to a bigger home may be your best option.

 5. What is the current real estate market condition?
-Do you feel comfortable moving in the current housing market?
-If market is hot, your home may sell rather quickly and fetch top dollar, however the home you buy will also be more expensive.
+Do you feel comfortable moving into the current housing market?
+If the market is hot, your home may sell rather quickly and fetch top dollar, however, the home you buy will also be more expensive.
 If your market is slow, finding a buyer may take longer, but you’ll have more selection and better pricing as you seek your new home.

 We hope this Home Sellers Guide will help you make a decision, it is also advisable to get a Realtor and start work with them and get some answers to questions you may not know.
 Things like selling price of your home and purchase price of a home you are considering of buying as well as interest rates can be easily answered by your friendly neighborhood Realtor.
 If we can be of assistance please call or email us.
 Call direct 786-505-4786

 * This home Sellers guide is for reference use only as an example, it is not intended to be used as a rule of thumb or legal advice just to help guide and help potential sellers with the process.